nezed/webpack-split-chunks/README.md

 };
 ```

-What happens with this configuration is that all the modules that were `require`'d in the `bundle` chunk whose
+With this configuration all the modules that were `require`'d in the `bundle` chunk whose **absolute path** contains the
-**absolute path** contains the substring `"node_modules"`would be bundled into the `vendor` chunk – and not into the
-`bundle` chunk where they were originally supposed to be.
+substring `"node_modules"`would be instead added to the `vendor` chunk – and not into the `bundle` chunk where they
+would otherwise be.

-The problem with the `CommonsChunkPlugin` plugin is that while it works as advertised, it requires that
+The issue with using only the `CommonsChunkPlugin` plugin to achieve a 'vendor' chunk is that it requires that you keep
-you keep an explicit list of modules that you want to be transferred into the vendor bundle.
-This can be both tedious and error prone.
+an explicit list of modules that you want to be transferred into the vendor bundle.

-This plugin tries to solve that problem by matching module paths against regular expressions and transferring the matched
+This plugin tries to solve that problem by matching module paths against regular expressions and transferring the
-modules to the target chunk (in this case its the `vendor` chunk) before the `CommonsChunkPlugin` has a chance to run.
+matched modules to the target chunk (in the case of the configuration about it's the `vendor` chunk) before the
+`CommonsChunkPlugin` has a chance to run.

 ## License